splunk/observability-workshop/content/en/conf/opentelemetry-collector/4-processors.md

 ## Batch Processor

 By default, only the **batch** processor is enabled.
 This processor is used to batch up data before it is exported.
 This is useful for reducing the number of network calls made to exporters.
-For this workshop we will accept the defaults (`send_batch_size: 8192`, `timeout: 200ms`, `send_batch_size_max: 0`).
+For this workshop we will accept the defaults:

+- `send_batch_size` (default = 8192): Number of spans, metric data points, or log records after which a batch will be sent regardless of the timeout. send_batch_size acts as a trigger and does not affect the size of the batch.
+If you need to enforce batch size limits sent to the next component in the pipeline see send_batch_max_size.
+- `timeout` (default = 200ms): Time duration after which a batch will be sent regardless of size.
+If set to zero, send_batch_size is ignored as data will be sent immediately, subject to only send_batch_max_size.
+- `send_batch_max_size` (default = 0): The upper limit of the batch size.
+0 means no upper limit of the batch size.
+This property ensures that larger batches are split into smaller units.
+It must be greater than or equal to send_batch_size.

 ## Resource Detection Processor